How To Become A Travel TherapistPosted On July 24, 2014

 What if I don’t like the facility/assignment?

 Let your recruiter know.
-They will make every effort to replace you, and find you another assignment.
+They will make every effort to help you be more satisfied with the facility.

 What happens if my assignment is cut short by the facility?